CBD Flower Strain Options

 3) There is a higher concentration of phytocannabinoids/terpenoids.

 If you look closely at a hemp bud, you’ll see tiny crystals peppered all over the surface.
 These are known as trichomes and they are filled with all the beneficial phytocannabinoids and terpenoids.
 These trichomes are much more concentrated in the flowering sections of the plant than anywhere else.
 Therefore, clipping all excess plant material from the bud will increase its overall concentration of trichomes.

 The leaves of the plant don’t hold many terpenes, therefore, they tend to smell and taste like plant material (grassy or hay flavor).
 Consequently, leaves will degrade the overall smell or “nose” of premium CBD flower.
 When you trim away fan and sugar leaves from the flowers it allows the full aroma of the bud to prevail.

 Once these hemp buds are manicured and dried, they are ready to be smoked!
 This can be done in any number of ways, including:

 2) Water pipes (bubbler, bong, hookah)

 4) Vaporizer (with plant material instead of vape juice)

 Each of these methods will have their respective devotees.
-It basically depends on how you prefer to smoke your CBD flower.
-That being said, rolling the hemp up in rolling papers to inhale it like a cigarette is particularly easy and effective.
-You can buy the hemp in loose form and roll it yourself or you can purchase them pre-rolled.
+It basically depends on how you prefer to smoke your flower.
+That being said, rolling it up in smoking papers to inhale it like a cigarette is particularly easy and effective.
+You can buy the hemp in loose form and roll it yourself, or you can purchase them pre-rolled.